google-ar/WebARonTango/README.md

 ...
 ```

-## Some notes about developing WebAR apps using ThreeJS
+The best recommendation to better understand the new WebAR API is to review the examples provided in this repository that try to explain some of the new functionalities from the ground up both using plain WebGL and also [ThreeJS](http://threejs.org), the most widely used 3D engine on the web.

+## <a name="using_the_webar_apis_in_threejs">Using the WebAR APIs in ThreeJS</a>

-**IMPORTANT**: In order to use the external image OES extension, a modification to the ThreeJS engine is required.
-In the `getSingularSetter` function that is able to identify the set functions for the different types of uniforms/attributes in a shader, a new type needs to be added as follows:
+As mentioned in the [previous section](#overview_of_the_webar_apis), in order to use the video feed from the underlying Tango platform, there's the need to use a WebGL extension that is not available in the WebGL standard at the moment.
+The Chromium implemenetation in this repository activates it so fragment shaders may use it.
+In the case of ThreeJS, as it internally maps the uniforms in the shaders, a very simple modification to the engine is required.
+In the `getSingularSetter` function that is able to identify the set-functions for the different types of uniforms/attributes in a shader, a new type needs to be added as follows:

 ```
 function getSingularSetter( type ) {